Mario Negri

-Mario Raúl Negri (born 6 February 1954) is an Argentine Radical Civic Union politician and lawyer.
-He is currently a National Deputy for Córdoba Province and the leader of the Juntos por el Cambio parliamentary group in the Chamber.
+Mario Raúl Negri (born 6 February 1954) is an Argentine Radical Civic Union (UCR) politician and lawyer.
+He was a National Deputy for Córdoba Province from 2011 to 2023, leading the UCR parliamentary bloc during most of his tenure.
 In addition, he was a member of the Council of Magistracy appointed by the Chamber of Deputies from 2017 to 2018.

 Negri has previously served as vice governor and provincial legislator of Córdoba.

 Early life and education

 Mario Negri was born and lived all along his childhood in Lucas González, department of Nogoyá in Entre Ríos province.
 He is the third of six siblings.
 His father, Noé Santiago Negri, worked in the oil industry and his mother Elisabeth Sobrón was a teacher.

 In 1973 he moved to the City of Córdoba to study Laws the National University of Córdoba (UNC).
 He had graduated in 1979.
 During this period he started to be active in Franja Morada, the university leg of the Radical Civic Union (UCR).
 He was de President of the Student's Union and was a member of the national council of Franja Morada.
 He was also a member of the Renovation and Change Movement in Córdoba Province, an internal group of the Radical Party founded by former Argentine President Raúl Alfonsín in 1972.